AntaresSimulatorTeam/antares-doc/docs/reference/thermals.md

 #### Law planned

 <span class="param-badge badge-enum">enum</span>
-Probabilistic law used for the generation of the planned outage time-series.
+Probabilistic law used for the generation of the planned outage time series.

 - `geometric`
 - `uniform`